brandkover/hello-entrepreneur/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Muestra frases inspiradoras de grandes emprendedores en tu panel de administración.
-Una versión moderna y segura de Hello Dolly.
+Displays inspiring quotes from great entrepreneurs in your admin dashboard.
+A modern and secure version of Hello Dolly.

 == Description ==

-Hola Emprendedor es un tributo al clásico plugin "Hello Dolly", pero reimaginado para fundadores, creadores y dueños de negocios.
+Hello Entrepreneur is a tribute to the classic "Hello Dolly" plugin, but reimagined for founders, creators, and business owners.

-En lugar de la letra de una canción, este plugin muestra aleatoriamente una frase motivacional de referentes como Steve Jobs, Henry Ford, Elon Musk o Seth Godin en la parte superior de tu escritorio de WordPress.
+Instead of song lyrics, this plugin randomly displays a motivational quote from references such as Steve Jobs, Henry Ford, Elon Musk, or Seth Godin at the top of your WordPress dashboard.

-**Características:**
+**Features:**

-*   **Cero Configuración:** Activar y listo.
+*   **Zero Configuration:** Activate and go.
-*   **Código Moderno:** Desarrollado bajo estándares actuales (Namespaces, Singleton, Escaping).
+*   **Modern Code:** Developed following current standards (Namespaces, Singleton, Escaping).
-*   **Responsive:** A diferencia de otros clones, este plugin se adapta perfectamente a dispositivos móviles, centrando el texto para no interferir con la interfaz.
+*   **Responsive:** Unlike other clones, this plugin adapts perfectly to mobile devices, centering the text so it doesn’t interfere with the interface.
-*   **Ligero:** No carga scripts innecesarios ni afecta la velocidad de tu sitio.
+*   **Lightweight:** Does not load unnecessary scripts or affect your site’s speed.

 == Installation ==

-1. Sube la carpeta `hola-emprendedor` al directorio `/wp-content/plugins/` de tu servidor.
+1. Upload the `hello-entrepreneur` folder to the `/wp-content/plugins/` directory on your server.
-2. Activa el plugin desde el menú 'Plugins' en WordPress.
+2. Activate the plugin from the 'Plugins' menu in WordPress.
-3. Verás una frase inspiradora en la parte superior derecha de tu panel de administración.
+3. You will see an inspiring quote in the top right of your admin dashboard.

 == Frequently Asked Questions ==

-= ¿Puedo añadir mis propias frases? =
+= Can I add my own quotes? =
-Sí, puedes editar fácilmente el array de texto dentro de la clase principal en el archivo PHP.
+Yes, you can easily edit the text array inside the main class in the PHP file.

-= ¿Afecta esto al frontend de mi web? =
+= Does this affect my website frontend? =
-No. El código solo se ejecuta en el área de administración (`is_admin()`), por lo que no tiene impacto en lo que ven tus visitantes.
+No. The code only runs in the admin area (`is_admin()`), so it has no impact on what your visitors see.

 == Screenshots ==

-1. La frase motivacional apareciendo en el escritorio (versión escritorio).
+1. The motivational quote appearing on the dashboard (desktop version).
-2. Vista adaptada en dispositivos móviles.
+2. Responsive view on mobile devices.

 == Changelog ==

 = 1.0.0 =
-* Lanzamiento inicial.
+* Initial release.